 - Your tool for data synchronization within the cloud is Azure AD Connect.
 You might use other tools to support it if your scenario is complicated, but this is what you should use to make the final push of information to your tenant.

 - Data quality is key to your success.
 Remember – garbage in, garbage out!

 - You may face the need to sort out UPN values.
 The default configuration of all tools assumes that UPN will be your user’s login name in the cloud.
-If you can keep up to this – that’s better.
-If not, there are some ways to work it around with Alternate login ID.
+If you can stay consistent with this – that’s better.
+If not, there are some ways to work around it with Alternate login ID.

 We have our data in the directory.
 So… let’s use it!

 And let’s log on.
 But wait… What is my password?
 What?
 Another password?
 Do I really need a password for this account?
 Do I have one already for AD?

 And here you have entered a new realm of cloud identity.
 Congratulations!
 Your job just got way more interesting.

 First of all, you may have two major types of users in your cloud directory:

 - Cloud only users – those who are created and managed directly in a cloud service